Bathymetric Mapping

 Multibeam sonar, LiDAR bathymetry, echo sounding, and satellite altimetry are commonly used.

-4. What is bathymetric mapping in GIS?
+How is bathymetric data visualized in GIS?

 Using raster or TIN models with gradient shading and contour lines to illustrate depth variations.